Bradley-Hower/reading-notes/class-01.md

 ### Parsing of HTML, CS, and JS Files

-Firstly, the browers parses and HTML file.
-After running Through, it will find any link elements refrencing CSS files and any script elements referencing any JavaScript.
+Firstly, the browers parses an HTML file.
+After running through, it will find any link elements refrencing CSS files and any script elements referencing any JavaScript.

 Knowing that there are CSS and JavaScript files, the brower then request those from the server.